soildertacoo/EFI-folder-for-HP14s_FQ1080AU-Sonoma-/README.md

 # EFI-folder-for-HP14s_FQ1080AU-Sonoma-
-This is the EFI folder (created with OpenCore) for HP 14s_FQ1080AU System Spec:
+This is the EFI folder (created with OpenCore) for HP 14s_FQ1080AU.

+System Spec:
-CPU: Ryzen 3 5300u
+CPU: Ryzen 3 5300u 4 cores 8 threads

 RAM: 8GB DDR4 3200MHZ

 GPU: iGPU RX Vega 6

 Hard drive: Samsung SSD 256GB Gen3 standard (NVME)

-WIFI: RealTek RTL8821 CE (replaced to Intel AC - 8160 because this RealTek does not have drivers for Sonoma) Note that this EFI folder has keyboard problems (the solution is to attach an external keyboard to the USB port to use it).
+WIFI: RealTek RTL8821 CE (replaced to Intel AC - 8160 because this RealTek does not have drivers for Sonoma)

+Note that this EFI folder has keyboard problems (the solution is to attach an external keyboard to the USB port to use it).